-- 6.1 At or shortly after the end of the review visit the PER team will hold an assessment meeting, facilitated by MDT, at which the team will provisionally agree its commendations and recommendations and the outcomes against each criterion and overall.
-These can be revised during the writing up period in the light of the full range of evidence collected by the review team. - 6.2 A letter containing a provisional summary of outline findings is prepared by MDT, agreed by the PER team, and goes to the TEI principal within I week of the end of the review visit.
-It will indicate areas of likely commendation and recommendation, but will not normally specify outcome judgements ahead of the full report. - 6.3 Report drafting by the reviewers takes place in the two or three weeks after the assessment meeting.
+6.1 At or shortly after the end of the review visit the PER team will hold an assessment meeting, in person or online, facilitated by MDT, at which the team will provisionally agree its commendations and recommendations and the outcomes against each criterion and overall.
+These can be revised during the writing up period in the light of the full range of evidence collected by the review team.

+- 6.2 A letter containing a provisional summary of outline findings is prepared by MDT, agreed by the PER team, and goes to the TEI principal within 1 week of the end of the review visit.
+It will indicate areas of likely commendation and recommendation, but will not normally name outcome judgements ahead of the full report. - 6.3 Report drafting by the reviewers takes place in the two or three weeks after the assessment meeting.
 Since the report is important for the TEI's continuing work and development and may have a significant effect on its reputation, care needs to be taken over the report's preparation and due time given to reflection before it is finalised.
 It should give a rigorous, evidence-based assessment of the TEI against the criteria. - 6.4 Where the TEI under review offers Common Awards programmes and a CA quality assurance review has taken place in parallel with PER, the Durham reviewers will prepare their own report on the TEIuniversity partnership and the delivery of taught programmes for Durham's internal quality assurance purposes.
-As that report also connects with section D of the PER report, its emerging content will be shared with the PER's Senior Reviewer to ensure as much consistency as possible between the two reports.
+As that report connects with section D of the PER report, its emerging content will be shared with the PER's Senior Reviewer to ensure as much consistency as possible between the two reports.

-- 6.5 After editing, followed by staff scrutiny and moderation, the aim is that the draft PER report should reach the TEI within 4-5 weeks of the final review visit, for factual comment and queries. - 6.6 Below is an indicative timetable; but in each case MDT will agree with the review team and TEI a timetable from review through to report publication, building in any adjustments for holiday/leave periods.
+6.5 After editing, followed by staff scrutiny and moderation, the aim is that the draft PER report should reach the TEI within 4-5 weeks of the final review visit, for factual comment and queries.

+6.6 Below is an indicative timetable; but in each case MDT will agree with the review team and TEI a timetable from review through to report publication, building in any adjustments for holiday/leave periods.

-Task When / duration Who Assessment meeting At or soon after the end of the PER visit Full review team plus MDT staff Write draft report (1-2 weeks for team drafting, 3 rd week for senior reviewer to edit and consolidate) 2-3 weeks after meeting Review team led by Senior Reviewer Scrutiny at staff level, followed by Senior Reviewer's response drawing in other team members as needed I week after first draft MDT staff and/or staff of partner church Comment by chair of governing body and principal 2 weeks after draft report is finalised Chair of governing body and principal Response by Senior Reviewer and readying for final approval l week Senior Reviewer Final approval by chair of Quality and Formation panel l week QaF panel chair Leave-to-appeal stage I month if not waived Chair of governing body and principal Online publication of report l week MDT
+Task When / duration Who Assessment meeting At or soon after the end of the PER visit Full review team plus MDT staff Write draft report (1-2 weeks for team drafting, 3 rd week for senior reviewer to edit and consolidate) 2-3 weeks after meeting Review team led by Senior Reviewer Scrutiny at staff level, followed by Senior Reviewer's response drawing in other team members as needed 1 week after first draft MDT staff and/or staff of partner church Comment by chair of governing body and principal 2 weeks after draft report is finalised Chair of governing body and principal Response by Senior Reviewer and readying for final approval 1 week Senior Reviewer Informal resolution of outstanding issues if required.
+1 week MDT, Senior Reviewer, Quality & Formation Panel (QFP) chair.
+Final approval by chair of QFP.
+1 week QFP chair Leave-to-appeal stage 1 month if not waived Chair of governing body and principal Online publication of report 1 week MDT